Abbas Miski

 Abbas Miski (Arabic: عباس مسكي; born 25 July 1995) is a Lebanese international rugby league footballer who plays as a er for the Wigan Warriors in the Super League.

 He previously played for the Manly-Warringah Sea Eagles in the NRL, and the North Sydney Bears and the Blacktown Workers Sea Eagles in the Canterbury Cup NSW competition.
 Miski has also spent time on loan from Wigan at the Newcastle Thunder in the Championship.

+Miski was injured during the 2025 Super League Grand Final, and was ruled out for the start of the 2026 season.

+on 15 May 2026 Matt Peet announced that he will not play first-team for the Warriors in 2026 due to salary cap restrictions, but will be able to play for the reserves.